Events at the Reserve

-Additionally, we have an extensive programme of natural history events at the reserve for our younger members (up to the age of 16).
-The Perivale Wood Rangers’ events are held on the second Saturday of each month and are supervised by trained volunteers but note, all children who come along must be accompanied by a parent or adult carer.
+We have an extensive programme of natural history events at the reserve for our younger members (up to the age of 16).
+The Perivale Wood Rangers’ events are held on the second Saturday of each month 2-4pm and are led by trained volunteers.
+There is a group for ages 3-9 (Rangers) and a group for ages 10+ (Rangers Plus), but note, all children who come along must be accompanied by a parent or adult carer.

 Day to day management of the reserve is an important part of our work and we need plenty of help!
-Conservation days take place at Perivale Wood on the second Sunday and the fourth Tuesday of each month.
+Conservation days take place at Perivale Wood on the second Sunday of each month and most Tuesdays.
 Come along if you’d like to help maintain and improve the natural features of the woodland, ponds and pastures.
 Tasks include coppicing, hedge laying and scrub clearing: you’ll be made welcome by our volunteer team and have the opportunity to learn new skills in a friendly environment.
+For more information, email us at email@example.com

 Science, Heritage and Research